-There are three major differences between the plant and animal animal cells worth noting.
+There are three major differences between the plant and animal cells worth noting:

-- 2The Large Vacuole.The large vacuole stores sap and is especially important in osmosis since it stores water in the cell.
+- 2The Large Vacuole:The large vacuole stores water.
+It has many different functions like providing rigidity and support to the cell but it is especially important in osmosis since it stores water in the cell.

 Palisade Leaf Cell

 The top layer of cells in a leaf are called the palisade leaf cells.
 They are specially adapted to make the most of the light conditions they receive.
-They have many more chloroplasts than other plant cells, to produce as much glucose as possible.
-Palisade cells are also more block shaped (like the one on this page is), so that many of them can be packed into the top layer of the leaf.
+They have more chloroplasts as compared to other plant cells, and they produce as much glucose as possible.
+Palisade cells are also more block shaped (like the one on this page is) so that many of them can be packed into the top layer of the leaf.

 To find out more about palisade leaf cells see transpiration

 Does a plant have a cell membrane and can you send me as photos, please?

 Its about cells and what cell goes where. thank you, I need it for a revision test if you can help here some more facts what are cytoplasm for my test

 ScienceAid QnA.Yes, all plant cells have a cell membrane that is just beneath the thick cell wall.
 See the first diagram of the plant cell.

 The cytoplasm includes all the material within a living cell except the nucleus.
 It includes the liquid material (that is gel like), and the different organelles embedded within the gel.